couchbase-examples/agent-catalog-quickstart/README.md

 poetry run python main.py
 ```

-That's it! 🎯 Poetry automatically handles all Agent Catalog dependencies and integrations.
+That's it! 🎯 The `pip3 install` handles all Agent Catalog packages, and Poetry manages the project-specific dependencies.

-## Alternative: Full Setup (All Agents + Global CLI)
+## Alternative: Automated Setup Script (Fallback)

-If you want to set up **all agents at once** and install the global `agentc` CLI:
+If you encounter issues with the pip installation or prefer an automated approach:

 ```bash
 # Clone the repository